 Actually it was just like above, what I saw at HP as the old owners died.
 Of course just indirectly, I never had a chance to look at their empty chairs.
 Small groups of people teamed up with totally new ideas, that the old founders sure would have rejected, but they're dead anyway.
 Silently and uncommunicated, the 10 rules of the 'HP WAY' were forgotten.
 I remember many people objected.
 This was historical company DNA.
 From now on, the company was ruled with respect to the direction from where the wind was blowing, and where power was coming from.

 Management had all kind of ideas, and if they could do it, they just did so.
 They even created slogan for it.
 Called: Manage change, to break away from the rest.
 What a sick verb that was.
 This 'rest' was not an external company, it was other parts of the company!
 Instead of teaming up, they set up divisions against each other.
 Your team is successfully breaking 'away from the rest', and the 'rest' are other teams.
 That could be your whole department, your business unit, or just yourself.
 Everybody, every team, had to break away from 'the rest', and show how great you did that, and you were the king.
 Even worse, they did the same with strategies.
 Just find out something that breaks away from the rest, and there you go.
 Nice for you, but not so nice for 'the rest'.
-Effectively, this disposed quickly of the original direction of the company, and it was the beginning of a long chain of changes, that to my opinion will be the end of the company, one day.
+I was in state of war with this program ever since.
+Effectively, this disposed of the original direction of the company, and it was the beginning of a long chain of changes, that to my opinion will be the end of the company, one day.
 Well, but let's not hope so.

 A new benchmark was introduced: CPOD, Cost Per Order Dollar.
 My prognosis was, and still is, this will change the company DNA too much.
 Any division with a higher than average CPOD was told to improve themselves.
 Even though they were already profitable since 40 years, they were now doing things wrong.
 CPOD ranged from 33% for the extreme technical products, to an amazing 4% for the Printer Division.
 This 4% stunned us all.
 The new idea was, to dispose of all 'higher cost than average' divisions, products, sites, buildings, people and other things.
+Anything or anybody which comes in the radar of those CPOD psychopaths could be shot down.
 But what to do with 'the rest'?
-What to do with these departments, products, and people that belong to it?
-They found the ideal purpose.
+What to do with those 'elements', those departments, products, and employees that belong to it?
+They found the ideal solution.
 They were outsourced, and HP keeps the rest.
 So that 33% CPOD Product Line was the first one to be sold, directly after this benchmark was invented in 1994.